ShokoAnime/ShokoDesktop/README.md

 #Learn More About Shoko
 http://shokoanime.com/

-#Learn More About Shoko Server
+#Learn More About Shoko Desktop
 http://shokoanime.com/shoko-desktop/